PCreations/RESTDroid/README.md

 </pre>

 We're done !
 Launch your test application and you will see in LogCat the response server :).
 Again, this a totally overkill implementation for this use, you've seen only 10% of RESTDroid potential.
-Now let's take a look of a complete exemple with ORMLite for local database and Jackson for parsing/mapping and request listener !
+Now let's take a look of a complete exemple with ORMLite for local database and Jackson for parsing/mapping and request listeners : [ORMLiteJacksonModule](https://github.com/PCreations/ORMLiteJacksonModule)